 But when you want to play without going to the bar, what do you do?
 You get yourself an awesome dart board for home and work on perfecting your dart throwing skills!
 Of course, there’s a lot of options out there from the top dart board brands to new entries on the market.
 Doing a little research of the types of dart boards available will ensure you have the right board for your needs.
 Below our editors give you some tips on what to look for, as well as answer the question – what is the best dart board on the market – based on our editor reviews.

-Top 5 Best Electronic and Bristle Dart Boards (2017 - 2018)editor selections below based on value and quality. **This page contains some affiliate links and GamingWeekender may be compensated if you make a purchase after clicking on the links.
+Top 5 Best Electronic and Bristle Dart Boards in 2019Our editor selections below based on value and quality.

 |BOARD||EDITOR NOTES||WHERE TO BUY|